Nvmeless/first_git_project/README.md

 # first_git_project
-My first project on git
+My first project on git, and i like it.